catthompson333/catxcoding/README.md

 - 📍 San Diego, CA
 - 🖌 Transitioning from hairstyling to the world of coding, with a deep-seated passion for art and design.
 - 🌟 Amatuer Astrologer - Leo Sun / Aquarius Moon / Leo Rising / Virgo Mercury
-- 🧘‍♀️ Currently obtaining 200 hour Yoga Teacher Certification
+- 🧘‍♀️ Yogi -- 200 hour Yoga Teacher Certification
 - 📸 Capturing life on film and digitally.
 Sitting in every film, analog photobooth I can find.
 - 🌱 Journeying through the realms of full-stack development, with a mission to contribute to meaningful and forward-thinking projects.
 - 💾 Self-proclaimed tech nerd, always on the lookout for the latest gadgets and innovations in the tech world.